 José was appointed to Standard Chartered PLC in October 2016 and became Group Chairman in December 2016.
+He also Chairs the Governance and Nomination Committee.
 José was appointed Chairman of Standard Chartered Bank in April 2019.

-José has substantial experience in the international regulatory arena and has exceptional understanding of the economic and political dynamics of our markets and of global trade, and a deep and broad network of decision-makers in the jurisdictions in our footprint.
+José has substantial experience in the international regulatory arena and has exceptional understanding of the economic, financial and political dynamics of our markets and of global trade, and a deep and broad network of decision-makers in the jurisdictions in our footprint.

-José is a board member of the Institute of International Finance (IIF) and a Member of the IIF’s Group of Trustees of the Principles for Stable Capital Flows and Fair Debt Restructuring.
-He is also a member of the board of directors of the Bretton Woods Committee and serves as a board member of the Social Progress Imperative.
+José is Co-Chair of the United Nations’ Alliance of Global Investors for Sustainable Development (GISD) and a board member of the Institute of International Finance (IIF).
+He is also a member of the board of directors of the Bretton Woods Committee, member of the Leadership Council of CityUK, member of the World Economic Forum’s Community of Chairpersons and board member of the Social Progress Initiative.